-\textbf{Contributions.} This paper provides rigorous theoretical analysis of the discussed empirical observations in GCN under DC-SBM distribution using graph NTK, leading to the following contributions.
+\textbf{Contributions.} We provide a rigorous theoretical analysis of the discussed empirical observations in GCN under DC-SBM distribution using graph NTK, leading to the following contributions.

-{\bf{(i)}} In Section~\ref{sec:ntk}, we derive the NTK for GCN in infinite width limit considering node classification setting.
-Using the derived NTK for linear GCN and under DC-SBM data distribution, we show in Section~\ref{sec:diffusion_op} that $\rmS_{row}$ preserves class information by computing the population NTK for different graph convolutions.
-We also present numerical validation of the result.
+{\bf{(i)}} In Sections~\ref{sec:ntk}--\ref{sec:framework}, we present the NTK for GCN in infinite width limit in the node classification setting and our general framework of analysis, respectively.

-{\bf{(ii)}} We prove the convolution operator specific over-smoothing effect in vanilla GCN by showing the degradation in class separability with depth in Section~\ref{sec:depth_wo_skip}, and also illustrate it experimentally.
+{\bf{(ii)}} In Section~\ref{sec:non-linear activation}, we derive the NTK under DC-SBM and show that linear GCNs capture the class structure similar to ReLU GCN (or slightly better than ReLU) and, hence, linear GCN performs as good as ReLU GCNs.
+For convenience, we restrict the subsequent analysis to linear GCNs.

+{\bf{(iii)}} In Section~\ref{sec:diffusion_op}, we show that for both homophilic and heterophilic graphs, row normalization preserves the class structure better, but is not useful in core-periphery models.
+We also derive that there is over-smoothing in vanilla GCN since the class separability decreases with depth.

-{\bf{(iii)}} In Section~\ref{sec:skipconn}, we leverage the power of NTK to analyze two different skip connections \citep{kipf2017semi, chenWHDL2020gcnii}.
+{\bf{(iv)}} In Section~\ref{sec:skipconn}, we leverage the power of NTK to analyze different skip connections \citep{kipf2017semi, chenWHDL2020gcnii}.
 We derive the corresponding NTKs and show that skip connections retain class information even at infinite depth along with numerical validation.

-{\bf{(iv)}} We perform empirical analysis of the theoretical results on the most commonly used dataset \emph{Cora} in Section~\ref{sec:emp_real_date} where we observe good agreement with the theory on graph convolutions, depth and skip connections.
-Empirical results on \emph{Citeseer} is discussed in Appendix~\ref{ex:citeseer}.

-We finally conclude in Section~\ref{sec:conclusion} with the discussion on the impact of the result and further possibilities, and provide all the proofs for the theorems with additional experiments in the appendix.
+Throughout the paper we illustrate the results numerically on planted models and validate the theoretical results on real dataset \emph{Cora} in Section~\ref{sec:emp_real_date} and \emph{Citeseer} in Appendix~\ref{ex:citeseer}, and conclude in Section~\ref{sec:conclusion} with the discussion on the impact of the results and related works.
+We provide all proofs, experimental details and more experiments in the appendix.